IBM/operator-sample-go/documentation/Prerequisites.md

 **2. Operator SDK**

-The repo has been tested with operator-sdk v1.18.1.
+🔴 IMPORTANT: The repo has been tested with operator-sdk v1.18.1.
 Note that there is an issue with this version.
 It doesn't download the tools in the 'bin' directory.
-You need to use an older version, init a new temporary new project and copy the files in the 'bin' subdirectories of both operators.
+You need to use the older version v1.18.0 first, init a new temporary new project and copy the downloaded four files from the 'bin' directoy into the 'bin' subdirectories of both operators.
+After this update to v1.18.1.

 **3. Image Registry**